DPsurv: Dual-Prototype Evidential Fusion for Uncertainty-Aware and Interpretable Whole-Slide Image Survival Prediction: Method

-\textbf{Embeddings interpretation with assignment map} In the GMM framework, each embedding $\mathbf{z}_n^i$ is probabilistically associated with a set of prototypes, where the posterior responsibility of component $c$ is determined by the mixture weight $\pi_c^{i}$ and its Gaussian likelihood.
-Each embedding is then assigned to the prototype $\mathbf{h}_{c_n^\ast}$ with the highest posterior responsibility, formally defined as
+\textbf{Embedding interpretation with assignment map.} \begin{remark} In the GMM framework, each embedding $\mathbf{z}_n^i$ is probabilistically associated with a set of prototypes, where the posterior responsibility of component $c$ is determined by the mixture weight $\pi_c^{i}$ and its Gaussian likelihood.
+Each embedding is then assigned to the patch prototype $\mathbf{v}_{c_n^\ast}$ with the highest posterior responsibility, formally defined as

-The resulting assignment map reveals distinct morphological patterns across the WSI.
-Projecting these assignments back onto the WSI yields a patch prototype assignment map that highlights the spatial distribution of pathology-related visual concepts.
+\end{remark} According to Remark~\ref{rem:assignment_map}, the resulting assignment map reveals distinct morphological patterns across the WSI.
+Projecting these assignments back onto the WSI yields a patch prototype assignment map that highlights the spatial interpretable distribution of pathology-related visual concepts.